 Angela is a daughter of a retired elementary-school teacher who instilled in her a love for reading and storytelling.
 Angela writes from her home in Kansas City.
-When she is not writing, Angela enjoys reading, running, gazing up at clouds, and taking advantage of Taco Tuesdays everywhere she goes.
+When she’s not writing, Angela enjoys reading, running, gazing up at clouds, and taking advantage of Taco Tuesdays.

 - Gaby, Lost and Found is published by Scholastic on July 29, 2013

 - In 2008, The Kansas City Star Magazine named Angela an Emerging Artists.

 - In 2007, Angela won third place for Creative Nonfiction in the Missouri Review’s audio competition for her story “House of Women.”

 - In 2007, Angela’s short story “Ten Hail Marys” wins the Kansas City Voices Best of Prose Award (Whispering Prairie Press)

 - In 2005, Angela’s short story, Pork-Chop Sandwiches is published in “Chicken Soup for the Latino Soul”